WildGeeseSeattle/wildgeeseseattle.github.io/content/Joyce/Bloomsday/2023/press-release.md

 *Ulysses* follows the wanderings of Bloom, a Jewish everyman, and Stephen Dedalus, a young writer and Joyce's alter ego, as they wander the streets of Dublin.
+In Episode 14 it is 10pm,
+and Leopold Bloom visits a maternity hospital, where poor Mina Purefoy is entering her 3rd day of labor.
+Bloom encounters a group of drunken medical students, who carry on wildly while discussing poor Mrs. Purefoy’s fate.
+In this episode, Joyce’s incomparable narrative celebrates the history of the English language through elaborate parodies and structures.
+At the same time, he reveals much about contemporary attitudes surrounding pregnancy and birth.

 Since 1998, The Wild Geese Players of Seattle have presented staged readings of Irish literature,